Destination CLE: Dublin, Ireland - Attractions

 Being Ireland's Capital, Dublin is the home to some of the largest and most popular events and conference centres in the country.
 In Dublin City Centre there is Three Arena, which holds concerts, musicals and other conventions.
 The newly built Aviva Stadium which is the home to all international rugby and football matches.
 Croke Park which is the GAA home ground, The Grand Canal Theatre and also The Convention Centre Dublin.

 Temple Bar is said to be the cultural centre of Dublin City.
-It is known as a lively neighbourhood that consists of Restaurants, Café's and Bars in Dublin City Centre.
+It is known as a lively neighborhood that consists of Restaurants, Café's and Bars in Dublin City Centre.

 Fondly called the Storehouse, the Guinness Storehouse is the leading tourist destination in Ireland having received more than 4 million visitors since it opened in 2000.